DreamersofDay/guides/best-practices/javascript.md

 * Always namespace your code.
 For example, a JS utility object in Octopus, `Octopus.IntegerToWord.convert()`
 * In absence of frameworks, we have a JS code dispatcher.
 Look for `dispatcher.js`
 * Dispatcher integrates with Rails by using executing
+* The filename of a JS class should always be the snake case of the classname.
+E.g. ConvertToWord => convert_to_word.js.coffee

 ## Use CoffeeScript Only
 * Don't use backticks.
 Repeat - Don't ever use backticks.